MikeyPPPPPPPP/Fuzzy/README.md

 ## Donate

-Donat to your local church because I'm not worth anything.
+Donate to your local church because I'm not worth anything.